 Conflicts of interest are, rarely, this obvious or severe.
 Should that make all question the NRC pubished reports?
 Yes.
 It's the elephant in the room, as a few other points are, as well.

-In other words, they take a pass on any credibility issues.
+In other words, they take a pass on any credibility issues, a good idea with the Nagin reviews.
 Conflicts of interest don't seem to be an NRC concern.

 I think it goes to Nagin's bias that he mentioned, within the 2012 paper, Dr. Joanna Shepherd's study finding for brutalization -- that executions increase murders (7).